terrylinooo/cache-master/README.md

 Front page - Benchmark (footer text)

+#### Translation

+- Japanese (ja_JP) by [Colocal](https://colocal.com).

 #### Debug message

-A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
-This is for debugging purpose only, to let us know that the page is caching.
+A debug message will be appended to the end of the page's source code: `<!-- This page is cached by the Cache Master plugin. //-->`.
+This is intended for debugging purposes only, confirming that the page is being cached.
+This message can be disabled in the Settings page.

 (1)
 ![WordPress cache plugin](./inc/assets/images/screenshots/screenshot-12.png)